 - (34) Leo and Lea undressed.

-- (35a) Leo and Lea undressed themselves.

-- (35b) Leo and Lea undressed each other.
+- (35) a.
+Leo and Lea undressed themselves.b.
+Leo and Lea undressed each other.

 - (36) Leo and Lea kissed.

 - (37) Leo and Lea kissed each other.

-Verbs to undress and to kiss are verbs in which arguments are optional and thus they can occur either as intransitive verbs or transitive verbs.
-Sentence in (34) entails neither (35a) nor (35b) and the one in (36) means, for pragmatic reasons only (37).
-The representations of the "mixed" (reflexive-reciprocal) reading of (34) and of the reciprocal reading of (36) necessitates raising of the intransitive verbs to undress and to kiss.
+Verbs undress and kiss are verbs in which arguments are optional and thus they can occur either as intransitive verbs or transitive verbs.
+Sentence in (34) entails neither (35a) nor (35b), and the one in (36) means, for the pragmatic reasons, only (37).
+The representations of the "mixed" (reflexivereciprocal) reading of (34) and of the reciprocal reading of (36) necessitates raising of the intransitive verbs undress and kiss.

-One of the consequences of the above observations is that verbs admitting omitted arguments can take their denotations in three different denotational algebras: in $D{S/NP)/NP}$, in D{VP} and in D{VPR} .
-This situation is similar to the one one finds with some NPs which can also denote in three different types (Partee 1987).
+One of the consequences of the above observations is that verbs admitting omitted arguments can take their denotations in three different denotational algebras: in $D{(S/NP)/NP}$ , in $D{VP}$ and in $D{VPR}$ .
+This situation is similar to the one finds with some NPs, which can also denote in three different types (Partee 1987).

 Let us see now some examples of constructions where raising is induced by some verbal modifiers (that is adverbial phrases) and not by verbal arguments.
-Before introducing adverbs which force the raising of VPs, it is important to observe that they do not belong to the class of "classical" adverbs of quantification with non-nominal domain forming adverbials or prepositional phrases.
+Before introducing adverbs that force the raising of VPs, it is important to observe that they do not belong to the class of "classical" adverbs of quantification with non-nominal domain forming adverbials or prepositional phrases.
 For instance (non-nominal) quantifiers such as always, everywhere, never, nowhere, often, most of the time, on some occasions etc. do not force VP raising.
 Sentences with these adverbs do pass the h-test: (38) and (39) together entail (40):